Cris Tales: Plot

 Crisbell is an orphan girl who lives in the Narim orphanage.
-While she picked up a rose for Mother Superior, it is snatched from her by Matias, a talking frog, whom she follows to Narim Cathedral (inspired in the Las Lajas Shrine), in order to unleash her powers.
+While she picked up a rose for Mother Superior, it is snatched from her by Matias, a talking frog, whom she follows to Narim Cathedral (inspired by the Las Lajas Shrine), in order to unleash her powers.
 After the events, Matias asks Crisbell to accompany him to visit his friend Willhelm, a time mage, who explains more about her powers.

 Later, Crisbell is commended in a series of missions, until she finds the village farm in flames and invaded by goblins under the command of the Empress of Time, whose aim is to take over the Crystallis Kingdom.
 To avoid a disastrous future, Crisbell returns to Willhelm to ask for help, and he tells her about the Sword.
 Crisbell is determined to use the powers of the Sword, becoming a time mage herself.

 With the Sword in hand, she returns to the farm to battle the goblins.
 During the battle, Cristopher, an elemental mage warrior who has been fighting the goblins, joins her.
 After a couple of battles, they are faced by the Empress of Time's minions, the Volcano Sisters.
 Crisbell must use the power of the time crystals to help defeat them.
 After receiving several attacks, the sisters retreat.

+Crisbell travels with Cristopher and Willhelm to seek out various stained glass cathedrals and defeat the Time Empress.

+She goes to St. Clarity, meet's Cristopher's parents, Armando and Sophia, and defeats Mayor Enzo.

+Next, Crisbell goes to Neva Tulira, and solves a murder mystery involving Lady Gladys, Willhelm's late friend, and defeats Rhallus Oroitz, a resurrected matriarch.

+Then, Crisbell goes to Cinder, where she and her group become involved in a political struggle concerning First Citizen Azufra, his wife Fenia, and the Volcano Sisters.

+After this, Crisbell goes to Crystallis and defeats the Empress, but the Empress is revealed to have left behind a failsafe to trigger huge explosions that devastate the world.

+Matias brings Crisbell back to Crystallis and reveals a secret machine that allows Crisbell to travel back in time by a short amount, to before Crisbell defeated the Empress.

+Crisbell travels to ancient Rena ruins in the world to deactivate the Empress's failsafe, and defeats her again.